Skip to Content

 What is the Most Expensive Friesian?

-The Friesian horse is a beautiful breed of horse that is native to the Netherlands.
-These horses are usually black, and they are known for their elegant build and flowing manes and tails.
+The Friesian horse is a beautiful breed native to the Netherlands.
+These horses are usually black and known for their elegant build and flowing manes and tails.

-Friesians are also known for their pleasant dispositions, and they are often used in dressage and other forms of riding.
+Friesians are also known for their pleasant dispositions, often used in dressage and other forms of riding.
 Because of their desirable qualities, Friesians can be quite expensive.

 The most expensive Friesian reportedly sold for over half a million dollars; however, I couldn’t find any information to back this up.
 Regardless, they are an expensive breed, and while most people will never be able to afford a horse like this, it is still fun to dream about owning one of these majestic creatures.